Larry Nassar accusers want Texas attorney general to probe Karolyis

 The athletes' attorneys say the Karolyis may have violated child protection statutes by not alerting authorities to concerns about Nassar in the summer of 2015 — more than a year before he was publicly unmasked as a predator who penetrated young patients with ungloved hands under the guise of medical treatments.

-Gymnasts plan to hold a news conference outside AG Ken Paxton's office in Austin on Thursday to ask for an investigation.
+Gymnasts held a news conference outside AG Ken Paxton's office in Austin on Thursday to ask for an investigation.
+Paxton's office has said he will investigate if invited by the Texas Rangers or Walker County authorities, who already have a probe underway.
+The Walker County DA told NBC News he has not intention of asking Paxton for assistance.

-Jamie Dantzcher, a member of the 2000 Olympic team, said an ongoing investigation by the Texas Rangers and the Walker County sheriff's office into what happened at the ranch isn't enough.
+Jamie Dantzcher, a member of the 2000 Olympic team who says she was molested by Nassar during USA Gymnastics training camps at the Karolyis' Houston-area ranch, said the existing investigation isn't enough.

-"I don't understand why the Texas Attorney General wouldn't do a thorough investigation," she said.
+"I don't understand why the Texas attorney general wouldn't do a thorough investigation," she told NBC News.
 "Is this not a serious issue?"

 In court papers filed last month, the Karolyis said that when USA Gymnastics informed them in 2015 that Nassar, who was USAG's team doctor, would not be returning to training camps at the ranch because of concern over his treatments, the sports federation didn't say he was suspected of sexual abuse.